gameserverapp/Platform/Documentation/docs/dashboard/automate_tasks/getting_started.md

 ![Automations / Tasks - manage task 1](/img/dashboard/automate_tasks/manage_task_1.jpg)

 ## Task groups
-Task groups help keep tasks organised and tidy.
+Task groups help keep tasks organized and tidy.
 You can add existing tasks to a group or change the group for a task.

 ### Create task group